greenes/Battleship/README.md

 consecutive spaces).
 The player sees a menu with options to (1) Launch a torpedo (2) View scores (3) View the boards (4) Quit.
 Each player has 30 turns, if they run out, the other player wins.

-When the player selects (1) player1 is prompted to launch the first torpedo.
+When a user selects (1) player1 is prompted to launch the first torpedo.
 The game checks to make sure the player has turns left.
 If so, they are asked to enter a position on their board with coordinates A-T and 1-20.
 When the player enters a position, the game checks make sure the position was not already played, to see if it is a hit or a miss, and to make sure it is within the board.
 If the position was not already played, and